sourcegraph/about/blogposts/sourcegraph-circleci-2.0-migration.md

 published: false
 ---

-In this post, we'll demonstrate how Sourcegraph code search can be used to report on the progress of a software upgrade.
+In this post, we'll explain how Sourcegraph code search can be used to report on the progress of upgrading CircleCI config files to the 2.0 format.

 CircleCI 2.0 officially came out of beta in July 2017, introducing a versioned config file at `.circle/config.yml`, replacing the previous `circle.yml` file.

-If the Director of Engineering requested all teams upgrade to CircleCI 2.0, how could they track the progress company wide for all repositories?
+A likely scenario could be an Engineering Manager requesting all teams upgrade to CircleCI 2.0, and wants to track the progress for all repositories without human intervention.

-Using [Sourcegraph.com](https://sourcegraph.com/) and for examples sake, [Segment's open source code on GitHub](https://github.com/segmentio), let's search for repositories that contain the 1.0 `circle.yml` file:
+Using [Sourcegraph.com](https://sourcegraph.com/) and as an example, [Segment's open source code on GitHub](https://github.com/segmentio), let's search for repositories that contain the 1.0 `circle.yml` file:

 <div class="text-center" style="margin-bottom: -1rem">